MastooraTurkmen/svelte-my-project/README.md

 ## Development

-Run Webpack in watch-mode to continually compile the JavaScript as you work:
+Run Webpack in watch mode to continually compile the JavaScript as you work:

 ```
 $ yarn watch # npm run watch